 Best Christmas Markets in Europe 2023

-It really is difficult to choose the best as every city has something special to offer.
-But you can’t go wrong spending Christmas in one of these incredible cities.
+Choosing the best is difficult as every city has something special to offer.
+But you can’t go wrong with spending Christmas in one of these incredible cities.

 1. Dresden, Germany

 Dresden Christmas Market – The oldest Christmas market in Europe is in one of the most beautiful cities in all of Germany.
 Dresden gets my vote for the best Christmas market for its stunning location, historic market, delicious food from around the world and relatively low prices.